 The next two years saw negotiations, refusals, a breakup and a patch up.
 It took a lot of effort on their part.
 They were, finally, able to convince their parents about the many inter-caste marriage benefits.

-Even with an upsurge in inter-caste love marriages in India today, couples opting for an inter-caste marriage face the same uphill battle of convincing parents and combating age-old traditions, relatives, a barrage of questions of caste, community biases, religion, practices, value systems and negative comments among other things.
+Even with an upsurge in inter-caste love marriages in India, couples face the same uphill battle of convincing parents, combating age-old traditions, relatives, a barrage of questions of caste, community biases, religion, practices, value systems and negative comments among other things.

 1. Build a good start

 Slowly, float the idea of a ‘love marriage’ with your folks and see how they react.
 Look for examples of successful inter-caste marriages among your friends and relatives, and weave them into conversations at home.

 Highlight the inter-caste marriage benefits through a series of conversations with your parents.
 Try to convince your parents that the most compatible couples are those who have similar value systems and perspectives rather than traditional factors.